OpenRiak/riak_kv/docs/ObjectAPI.md

 Delete requests should be sent using the DELETE method.
 As with PUT requests, DELETE requests should include the `x-riak-vclock` header with the value of the entry that was read.

-Without providing version information, the delete will first read the current version of the object, and then attempt to delete the object using that version information.
-This may not be the same version of the object that prompted the delete.
+Without providing version information, the delete will first read the current version of the object, and then attempt to delete the object using that discovered version information.
+This may not be the same version of the object that prompted the delete request.
 DELETE with no `x-riak-vclock` is "delete regardless", whereas with a `x-riak-vclock` it is a request to delete only the object at that version.

 Supported HTTP request headers for DELETE: